decentraland/documentation/content/creator/wearables-and-emotes/emotes/props-and-sounds.md

 _***Chlid of*** constraint menu.
 Keyframe the influence to turn it on and off._

-{{< hint info >}}
-**💡Animation Tip**

 If you use the slide to turn off the Influence, the prop will not maintain its previous position, making it hard to keep the animation fluid.
 To avoid having to manually fix the position, instead of using the slide, click on the X next to Influence, set a keyframe on it and another one on all the transform attributes.
 This way the prop will keep the same poistion as when the Influence was on!

-{{< /hint >}}

 <img src="/images/wearables-and-emotes/props-and-sound/17-influence.gif" width="600" />

-# **NLA Tracks**

-In order for all the animations to be exported, the clips should be added to the NLA Tracks.
-Make sure there’s only one animation clip for the avatar and another one for the prop, **they must have the exact same number of frames.**

 {{< hint info >}}
 **💡Animation Tip**

 Don’t leave the prop visible from the start!
-To avoid spoiling what’s about to happen and an abrupt transition, start the animation with the prop scaled down to 0 and only turn it to 1 when you want it to appear.
+To avoid spoiling what’s about to happen and an abrupt transition, start the animation with the prop scaled down to 0.001 and only turn it to 1 when you want it to appear.
 Remember to scale back down to 0 by the end of the action.
 This will make the transitions much more fluid and cool!
 {{< /hint >}}

+# **Exporting**

+In order for all the animations to be exported, the clips should be added to the NLA Tracks.
+Make sure there’s only one animation clip for the avatar and another one for the prop, **they must have the exact same number of frames.**

 In Object Mode, select the avatar armature, select the respective animation clip in the Browse Action menu and click on the Push Down button.